orangejuice/blog/data/activity/book-china-in-ten-words-2012/record.en.md

   subtitle: Hua Yu Yu Hua / 2012 / Vintage
 ---

-This unique modern historiography made a deep impression on me with its well-chosen examples.
-Its complexity evokes complex emotions upon reading.
-Such works are much needed.
-These gradually forgotten vocabulary in our development have been awakened in this not-thick book, just like the phrase often used to describe, familiar strangers.
-This place greatly needs such observations, greatly needs such records.
+A uniquely modern approach to historical writing, the examples are particularly well-chosen and this impressed me deeply.
+Complex feelings arise when reading.
+Works like this are too scarce.
+The vocabularies, gradually forgotten as one grows, are revived in this slim volume, just as often described, familiar yet strange.
+This place sorely needs such observations, such a record.